 Considerations for foreign organisations

-As a member of the EU, Estonia follows the relevant EU directives and regulations, including the GDPR, which is directly applicable to all Estonian businesses.
+As a member of the EU, Estonia follows the relevant EU directives and regulations, including the GDPR, which is directly applicable to all Estonian businesses and organisations.
 Hence, any foreign organisation interested in doing business in Estonia or with Estonian counterparts can expect the business and legal environment to follow EU rules.

-However, as also stated above, Estonian local authorities have so far not enforced the GDPR.
-Hence, as opposed to many other countries with active GDPR enforcement and significant number of fines (e.g., Spain, Romania and Hungary), foreign organisations can expect a very different environment in Estonia.
+However, as stated above, Estonian local authorities have not yet enforced the GDPR.
+Hence, as opposed to many other countries with active GDPR enforcement and significant numbers of fines (e.g., Spain), foreign organisations can expect a very different environment in Estonia.

 Cybersecurity and data breaches